hellmarbecker/blog/_drafts/2022-01-06-partitioning-in-druid-part-1-dynamic-and-hash-partitioning.markdown

 ## Conclusion

-So, why would you even use _dynamic partitioning?_ There are two reasons:
+So, why would you even use _dynamic partitioning?_ There are two reasons, or maybe three:
 - If you are ingesting realtime data, you need to use dynamic partitioning.
 - Also, you can always add (append) data to an existing time chunk with dynamic partitioning.
+- The third reason: you do not need to reshuffle data between partitions, so ingestion is faster and less resource intensive than iwht other partitioning schemes.

 _Hash partitioning_ helps ensure a proper distribution of the data, but has limited query performance benefits.